 Why

-Aligning public and private sector commitments is an innovative tool for spurring collective, transformational change.
-The Federal government is uniquely positioned to summon multiple stakeholders, and put out clarion calls to action on issues at inflection points for change, adoption, or scale in the country, elevate an issue’s national profile from talk to action.
+The Federal government is uniquely positioned to summon multiple stakeholders and put out calls to action on issues at inflection points for change, adoption, or scale in the country as well as elevate an issue’s national profile from talk to action.
 Through high-level engagement, public officials can align executive action with specific commitments offered up by the private sector.
 As former US CTO Aneesh Chopra sees it, it’s an approach that leads “through coordination and collaboration, rather than fiat.”
 [Chopra, A., Innovative State, Grove/Atlantic, Inc, 2016, p.
 134].
 Moreover, the Federal government has already used convening tools like calls to action and pledges to catalyze societal advancements and target specific issues like insourcing American jobs and solving the global refugee crisis.

 How